pmelsted/bifrost/README.md

 * [Cmake](https://cmake.org/) >= 2.8.12
 * [Zlib](https://zlib.net/)

-Those are installed by default on most OS.
 In case you are missing on or more of those:

 * **Ubuntu/Debian**:
 ```